euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Jython on the other hand has no GIL and is fully multithreaded based on Java's threading architecture.
 This does not mean multithreading would be trivial – one still has to care for concurrency issues and thread synchronization, but the whole machinary Java came up with for this topic is available to deal with it.

-Now from JyNI's perspective this is a difficult situation.
+From JyNI's perspective this is a difficult situation.
 On the one hand we want to avoid regressions on Jython-side, especially regarding a killer-feature like GIL-freeness.
 On the other hand, native C-extensions might rely on CPython's GIL.
 So as a compromise JyNI provides a GIL for native side that is acquired by any thread that enters native code.
 On returning to Java-code, i.e. finnishing the native method call, the JyNI-GIL is released.
 Note that re-entering Java-side by doing a Java call from a native method would *not* release the GIL.
 In case it is desired to release the GIL for such a re-entering of Java-side or in some other situation, JyNI also supports the ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` macros from CPython.
 This architecture implies that multiple threads can exist on Java-side, while only one thread can exist on native side at the same time (unless allow-threads macros are used).
-When combining multithreaded Jython-code with JyNI it is the developer's responsibility to avoid issues that might arise from this design.
+When combining multithreaded Jython code with JyNI it is the developer's responsibility to avoid issues that might arise from this design.

 Garbage Collection